-Science is the active study of the natural and man-made world, including processes, structures, designs, and systems.
-Science students use their senses and tools to observe, record and analyze data about the world and make conclusions based on evidence.
-Scientifically literate young people can understand basic science concepts, use skills for doing scientific investigations, solve technical problems, and design technologies for today’s world.
+Science is the active study of the natural and human-made world, including the processes, structures, designs, and systems.
+Science students use their senses and tools to observe, record and analyze data about the world, develop explanations based on evidence, and design solutions to problems.
+Scientifically literate young people can understand basic science concepts, use skills for doing scientific investigations, solve technical problems and design technologies for today’s world.

 Standards, Assessments and Graduation Requirements

 Standards: The current Minnesota Academic Standards in Science were adopted in 2010 and were fully implemented in the 2011-12 school year.
 Literacy Standards in Science are included in the 2010 English/Language arts standards.

 The science standards were reviewed in 2018-19.
 The final draft of the 2019 K-12 Academic Standards in Science has been approved by the Commissioner of Education for planning purposes.
 The standards were submitted for Minnesota Rulemaking with a recommendation of full implementation by the 2023-24 school year.
 Consult the Science Rulemaking page

 The Science Minnesota Comprehensive Assessment (MCA ) III and the Minnesota Test of Academic Skills (MTAS) III assess the current science standards in grade 5 (for standards in grades 3-5), grade 8 (for standards in grades 6-8), and at the end of biology course (for 9-12 standards in the Nature of Science and Engineering and Life Science).
 The MCA IV and MTAS IV will begin assessing the 2019 standards in the year of full implementation of the 2019 Science Standards.
 More information and resources are at the MDE Statewide Testing page.